 chown mongodb:mongodb /var/lib/mongodb/keyfile

-- Copy the key file for each replica.
+1. Copy the key file to each replica.

 начало внимание